-If you need proof as to why you should up your email marketing game, 72% of people prefer to get business communications via email and the ROI on email marketing can be as high as $38 for every $1 spent.
+72% of people prefer to get business communications via email and the ROI on email marketing can be as high as $38 for every $1 spent.
+You’ll hear people claim “email marketing is dead,” but the numbers don’t lie: email marketing is still very effective and every business should be using it to engage their prospects and customers.

 Looking for the best solution for email marketing, and how to integrate with WordPress?
-MailChimp is one of the easiest tools to use (and integrates incredibly well with WP, which is a massive plus).
+MailChimp is one of the best email services and also one of the easiest tools to use (and integrates incredibly well with WP, which is a massive plus).

-In this article, we’re going to walk you through everything you need to know about integrating MailChimp and WordPress to help stay ahead of trends in email marketing for 2018.
-By the end, you’ll know how to capture leads on your website, automatically send blog posts via email, and which WordPress plugins can supercharge your MailChimp marketing.
+In this article, we’re going to walk you through everything you need to know about integrating MailChimp and WordPress to help stay ahead of trends in email marketing.
+By the end, you’ll know how to capture leads on your website with a subscribe form, automatically send new blog posts via an automated email newsletter, and we’ll recommend a slew of WordPress plugins that can supercharge your MailChimp marketing.
+We’re going to cover everything you need to get the two solutions fully integrated and working together seamlessly so you can leverage the power of MailChimp’s email marketing features to grow your WordPress site and engage your audience.

-First things first: why should you use MailChimp?
+First things first: why should you use MailChimp as your email marketing solution?

-It really boils down to one, big thing: simplicity.
+It really boils down to one thing: simplicity.
 You don’t need to know any coding to create emails.
 Everything is drag-and-drop, meaning you can easily add text, images, links, captions, and just about anything else your heart desires.

 Emails are automatically mobile friendly, seeing all your statistics is a breeze, and creating simple A/B tests only requires a few clicks.